nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _home folder_ **NUSMaze**.

-4. Open your command line or terminal and navigate into the file directory where you saved the application.
-An easy way to do so is shown below for both Mac and Windows<br>
+4. Open your command line or terminal and navigate into the file directory where you saved the application. <br>
+:information_source: An easy way to do so is shown below for both Mac and Windows<br>
    ![img.png](images/windowsterminal.png) ![img.png](images/macterminal.png)<br>
    Press enter on Windows or click on "New Terminal at Folder" on Mac to launch the command line or terminal<br>
 5. Key in `java -jar NUSMaze.jar` and press enter to launch the NUSMaze application.<br>